lichenaut/PlantNerfer/README.md

 Note: 'dark' light levels are between and including 0 and 7.

-Note 2: different plants have different numbers of growth stages, which means the same growth rate can affect some plants more than others.
+Note 2: different plants have different numbers of growth stages, which means the same rate can affect some plants more than others.

+Formula for the chance a plant survives to maturation: (1 - (death rate / 100)) ^ (number of growth stages).
+For example, a 'death-rate' of 8 with 8 growth stages makes maturation about a coin flip... unless you have also slowed its growth rate with this plugin.

 Note 3: for a successful bone meal fertilization growth, the plant must go through bone meal rate, growth rate, and vanilla bone meal chance checks.